GRAPHIC-Take Five: G7 - deep in the Woods?

 But, with worsening economic headlines, falling corporate investment and a looming Fed rate cut, the People’s Bank of China cannot merely be operating behind the scenes through local government spending and liquid money markets.

-Many expect that a bold, symbolic statement about Beijing’s policy easing intent is needed - most certainly if the Fed also cuts at the end of July.
-Even though that may just involve the customary, token 10 basis points cut in China’s benchmark one-year 4.35% policy rate. -ANALYSIS-Risks aside, Trump’s team sees China trade stance as strength in 2020 -U.S. Fed easing could prompt first China rate cut in 4 years - analysts -POLL-China’s 2019 growth seen slowing to 6.2% as trade war weighs -WRAPUP 2-China’s June exports, imports fall as trade war takes heavier toll
+Many expect that a bold, symbolic statement about Beijing’s policy easing intent is needed - certainly if the Fed also cuts at the end of July.
+Even though that may just involve the customary, token 10-basis-point cut in China’s benchmark one-year 4.35% policy rate. -WRAPUP 2-China Q2 GDP growth slows to 27-year low, more stimulus expected -ANALYSIS-Risks aside, Trump’s team sees China trade stance as strength in 2020 -U.S. Fed easing could prompt first China rate cut in 4 years - analysts -POLL-China’s 2019 growth seen slowing to 6.2% as trade war weighs -WRAPUP 2-China’s June exports, imports fall as trade war takes heavier toll

-Profit warnings from German blue chips BASF and Daimler have hit confidence as the reporting season kicks off in earnest next week.
+Profit warnings from German blue chips BASF and Daimler have hit confidence as the reporting begins in earnest.
 Expectations are already low as analysts continue to take a red pen to their estimates.

-With valuations stretched and lingering worries about the economic impact of protracted U.S.-China trade tensions, disappointing results could pour cold water on the rally.
-U.S. earnings are seen contracting by 0.3% year-on-year, its weakest performance in three years, according to data compiled by I/B/E/S Refinitiv.
-That’s down from 1.6% growth in Q1.
-Companies on Europe’s benchmark STOXX 600 will report growth of 0.8% for the quarter, data shows, an improvement from the 2% drop in Q1 but down from 1.8% growth expected just a week ago.
+With valuations stretched and worries about the economic impact of protracted U.S.-China trade tensions, disappointing results could pour cold water on the rally.
+U.S. earnings are seen contracting by 0.3% year-on-year, their weakest performance in three years, according to data compiled by I/B/E/S Refinitiv.
+That’s down from 1.6% growth in the first quarter.
+Companies on Europe’s benchmark STOXX 600 will report growth of 0.8% for the quarter, data shows, an improvement from the 2% drop in the first quarter but down from 1.8% growth expected a week ago.

 Full-year expectations are dimming as well: consensus based on the MSCI index pegs FY earnings growth for Europe at 4.1% - the lowest since 2016 and half the levels forecast at the start of the year.
 For the United States, it is at 2.7% vs 7.5% in January.